Emaar Properties: 2006–present

 In September 2012, Emaar launched the Address BLVD, a luxurious 72 storey hotel and hotel serviced apartment project in Downtown Burj Dubai adjacent to the Dubai Mall.
 In 2014, Emaar Properties announced plans to sell shares of its malls and retail business to the public.
 The IPO was one of the largest in the region since the 2008 financial crisis.
 Emaar Malls Group became a publicly traded company on the Dubai Financial Market in October 2014.
 Closing at 3.25 dirhams with approximately 535 million shares traded, the IPO was the largest in Dubai since 2007.
 Also in 2014, Emaar opened the world's highest observation deck, At the Top, Burj Khalifa SKY.
 The highest man-made vantage point sits 555 metres up on the 148th floor of Burj Khalifa.

 Emaar marked the new year with the world's most watched New Year's Eve (NYE) celebration for 2015.
 According to Guinness World Records, Emaar oversaw the "Largest LED-Illuminated Façade" on the world's tallest man made structure" during the NYE celebrations.
 The record-setting display consisted of 70,000 LED panels that flashed coloured lights and projections of the country's leaders and other images on the Burj Khalifa.
-Emaar reported a 16 percent rise in second-quarter net profit for 2015, and that it has a land bank of over 235 million square metres.
+Emaar reported a 16% rise in second-quarter net profit for 2015, and that it has a land bank of over 235 million square metres.

 In November 2020, Emaar Properties announced a profit fall of 48% from the beginning of the year until September.
 In December 2020, Alabbar stepped down as Emaar chairman but continued to oversee the day-to-day activities as managing director.
 The Dubai Mall, developed by Emaar Properties, is the world's second largest shopping mall.
 It marked its soft opening in November 2008 and was inaugurated in May 2009.
 The mall has over 1,200 stores and 200 restaurants.
 It is also home to Dubai Aquarium and Underwater Zoo, KidZania, Dubai Ice Rink and the largest cinema complex in the region, Reel Cinemas.
-In 2014, The Dubai Mall had over 80 million visitors, of which 40 percent were tourists from outside the region.
+In 2014, The Dubai Mall had over 80 million visitors, of which 40% were tourists from outside the region.
 As an extension to Dubai Mall, Emaar began to develop a 55-storey residential building called Downtown Views.

 Emaar Properties's Dubai Fountain is the tallest performing fountain in the world and began operating in the spring of 2009.
 Emaar developed the world's tallest building, Burj Khalifa, which opened in 2010.
 The building is 2,716.5 feet tall with 160 storeys that are primarily for residential purposes.
 It is named after the Abu Dhabi ruler Sheikh Khalifa bin Zayed Al Nahyan.